 Modern dental implants, as we know them, came into popularity in 1913.
 At this time, platinum gold posts were used to support the crown.
 By the 1950s, dentists turned to a screw-like design to help make inserting the post easier.
 Finally, in the 1960s the first titanium post was used as an implant post.
 It was used on a patient with a jaw deformity marking the start of what we now call dental implant surgery today.

 Since then, technological advancements have continued to fuel improvements to the dental implant process.
 Today’s implants are transforming the restorative dental industry, becoming the gold standard for replacing missing teeth.

 If you are considering replacing the gaps in your smile caused by damaged or decayed teeth, consider modern dental implants.
 Unlike the ancient versions, the healing process is expedited due to a process called osseointegration, which is the bonding of the implant to the jawbone.
-Visit Dr. Bram at one of his four convenient Illinois locations.
+Visit Dr. Bram at our convenient Lisle, IL location.
 Give us a call at 312-871-3877 to schedule your consultation and start your journey toward the smile of your dreams.